 Some terms can be confusing or are commonly misused.
 The following list is designed to help clarify the meaning of these words and to recommend more appropriate terminology.

-Hebephile: A term used to describe someone with hebephilia, a sexual attraction to pubescent or post-pubescent older children or young teens.
+Hebephile: Someone who is sexually attracted to pubescent or post-pubescent older children or young teens.
 Someone with hebephilia may or may not act on this attraction.
 ATSA recommends using person-first terminology, such as “individuals who are primarily or exclusively sexually attracted to young teens.”

-Paraphile: A term used to describe someone with sexual desires that are considered abnormal.
+Paraphile: Someone with sexual desires that are considered abnormal.
 A person with a paraphilia may or may not act on these desires.
 ATSA recommends using person-first terminology, such as “individuals with atypical sexual desires.”

-Pedophile: A term used to describe someone with pedophilia, a sexual attraction to prepubescent children.
+Pedophile: Someone who is sexually attracted to prepubescent children.
 A person with pedophilia may or may not act on this attraction.
 ATSA recommends using person-first terminology, such as “individuals who are primarily or exclusively sexually attracted to children.”